IdahoEv/cowboy-elixir-example/README.md

 ------------------

 * Serving static files
-* Dynamic HTML (coming soon)
+* Dynamic HTML with a custom handler
-* Accepting a GET request and replying with a JSON object  (coming soon)
+* (Coming Soon) Accepting a GET request and replying with a JSON object
-* Opening a websocket and pushing a reply to the client periodically (coming soon)
+* (Coming Soon) Opening a websocket and pushing a message to the client periodically

 Contributing: